 That left 3 bottles that I stashed in storage .
 Fast forward to 2010 and I opened a bottle for a friend who owned a wine store .
 The two of us looked at each other like deer in the headlights, we were dumbfounded by how good this was.
 I drank my remaining bottles and have not had this wine since 2016.
 Thanks to a generous friend who recently said go to the cellar and you pick out wine for dinner￼.
 For my palate along with ‘91 Dominus, ‘91 Seavey ‘91 Togni and ‘95 Insignia the best California wines from the ‘90’s.
 By the way the lack of tasting experience also had me pooh poo ‘91 Dominus.

 On the nose a little bit of funk that quickly blew off.
 Red fruit and plums on the nose give way to a palate of complex and long lasting fruit surrounded by earth and tannins.
 The wine’s structure leads me to believe that well stored bottles can bring pleasure over the years to come.
-I would love to taste this out of magnum.￼ — a year ago
+I would love to taste this out of magnum.￼ — 2 years ago

 Of the Napa wines I tasted over 4 days on this trip, the 16 Sinegal Reserve & the 13 Seavey Cabernet were my favorites.
 Both great wines but, stylistically very different.
 The Seavy big and bold and the Sinegal pure beauty & elegance.